Simple shell utilities for files and archives.

 0%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is critically underspecified.
-It fails to list concrete actions, lacks natural trigger terms users would use, provides no guidance on when to select this skill, and is so generic it would conflict with many other skills.
-It needs a complete rewrite with specific capabilities and explicit trigger conditions.
+This description is far too vague to be useful for skill selection.
+It fails to specify concrete actions, lacks natural trigger terms users would use, provides no guidance on when to select this skill, and is generic enough to conflict with many other skills.

 Suggestions